andrew56012/CSC212Project/README.md

 ./main<br>

+From here, all of the instructions are left within the console of the code.
+The user will be prompted with several options asking for a pattern and string they would like to search with, followed by if they would like to search while comparing with a more simplistic approach.
 Feel free to investigate and include this library into your projects for quick and effective string search operations.
 Please don't hesitate to get in touch with the above contributors if you run into any problems or have ideas for enhancements.
 Happy searching!
 </p>

 </html>